R. E. Foster: Football career

 In football, Foster played as a forward for the Corinthians in the early 1900s, scoring 22 goals in 26 matches.
 He also played for Old Malvernians, a team made up of ex pupils from Malvern College.

 He played five matches for England between 1900 and 1902, making his debut against Wales on 26 March 1900.
 In his second game, against Ireland at the Dell, Southampton, he scored his first international goal in a 3–0 victory.
 C. B. Fry played at full-back in the same game.
 Foster was awarded the captaincy against Wales in his final appearance on 3 March 1902, which ended in a 0–0 draw.
 During his short England career he scored two goals.

 He also played one match for England Amateurs against Germany, on 21 September 1901, at White Hart Lane, London.
-He scored 6 (one source gives 7) in a 12-0 win.
+He scored 6 goals in a 12–0 win.

 Business career

 Foster was a member of the stock exchange.